RIT-CHAOS-SEC/AssemblyInstrumenting/README.md

 4) Run `pre-proces.sh` as a bash script with two input parameters.
 First: the C file name without the .c extension (e.g., for `application.c`, the first input should be `application`).
 Second: the desired name of assembly output (e.g., for `instrumented.s` the second input should be `instrumented`)

 5) This should result in two files.
 First, `application.s` containing unmodified assembly of `application.c`.
 Second, `instrumented.s` (or whatever you set as output file name), containing an instrumented version of `application.s`.
-This script modifies each call to pass through `SECURE_log_call`, each return to pass through `SECURE_log_ret`, and ensures the first instruction at the destination of conditional branches is a call to `SECURE_log_cond_br`.
+This script modifies each indirect call/jump to pass through `SECURE_log_indr_fwd`, each return to pass through `SECURE_log_ret`, and ensures the first instruction at the destination of conditional branches is a call to `SECURE_log_cond_br_taken` or `SECURE_log_cond_br_not_taken`.
 These trampolines are implemented in `secure_nsc.c`.
 This implementation ensures each control flow destination that occurred is logged.

 6) Add `instrumented.s` and `application.h` to the `{PROJ}/NonSecure/Core/Src` directory of your STM32Cube project